ayroblu/personal-website-second/notes/enggen403notes.md

 * Net Income after tax

 #### Sales Forecast...
+* Detailed monthly forecast first year, annually 2nd and 3rd years
+* Include unit sales for each product as well as unit pricing
+* Ideally include unit costs and calculate Cost of Sales (direct costs) to provide gross margin

 #### Operating Expenses
 * Break them down in to fixed and variable costs